lsoft/DpdtInject/README.md

 ```

 Please refer unit tests to see the examples.
 Please note, than any filter makes a resolution process slower (a much slower!
 10x slower in compare of unconditional binding!), so use this feature responsibly.
 Resolution slowdown with conditional bindings has an effect even on those bindings that do not have conditions, but they directly or indirectly takes conditional binding as its dependency.
 Therefore, it is advisable to place conditions as close to the resolution root as possible.

+Also, these predicates cannot be debugged because they are rewrited by Dpdt.
+See below how to overcome it.

 ## Fast resolutions